jadogeri/FastFoods/README.md

 ### **1.1 Purpose**

-This document outlines the system architecture, components, and design considerations for Contact Management App.
-The goal is to provide a template for backend developers to handle CRUD operations and authentication flow.
+This document outlines the components, and design considerations for migrating html 5 responsive bootstrap to reactjs application.

 ## **2. Installation**